 Moving schools can be a difficult experience for a child.
-You should always speak to your child's current school before trying to move to see what support they can offer you
+You should always speak to your child's current school before trying to move to see what support they can offer you.

 How to apply for an in-year place

-You can apply for a place online using the Leeds in-year application form at Before you move schools (leeds.gov.uk).You can apply for places at our school and any other Leeds schools who are part of the Leeds in-year coordinated application scheme at the same time.
+You can apply for a place online using the Leeds in-year application form at Before you move schools (leeds.gov.uk).You can apply for places at our school and any other Leeds schools who are part of the centralised Leeds in-year application scheme at the same time.

 We have to offer places by applying our admission policy criteria to your child’s application and we will contact you with our decision about offering you a place.
-We will tell you our decision no later than 15 schools days from when you apply.
+We will tell you our decision no later than 15 school days from when you apply.

 If we cannot offer you a place, we will

-Our waiting lists are kept until end of each school year.
+Our waiting lists are kept until the end of each school year.
 You will need to make a new application if you want to be on the waiting list for the following school year.